Senior Management Team

 Certificate in Music Education, Trinity College London

 Claire was born in Sheffield where she returned to start her teaching career in a small CE Primary school before working at Westbourne Prep School as Head of Music for four years.
 Claire has been at Terrington Hall since 2005 and has worked throughout the school both as a subject teacher and as a form teacher in Years 6, 5, 3 and, currently, in Year 1.
 She leads the Junior Choir and is accompanist for the Senior Choir.
-Out of school Claire enjoys being Church Organist, is a worship leader and also helps with Messy Church.
-In her spare time Claire enjoys baking and going glamping and visiting places of interest with her partner Colin.
+Out of school, Claire is a Church Organist and a worship leader.
+She also enjoys baking and going glamping and visiting places of interest with her husband Colin.

 Mrs Nikki Taylor (on maternity leave)